 Yes, I know you can trim with scissors, but that’s not what I’m talking about here.

-The electric trimming device will consist of a blade, head, body, and grip.
 Most trimming devices come with multiple attachments or another way of adjusting the trimming length.

 That’s what gives it such versatility.
 But we’ll come onto that.